Biomes of the World: Definition, Map, Types, Examples, & Facts

 Taiga/Boreal Forest

-• Characterized by cold winters and short summers, coniferous trees such as spruce, fir, and pine dominate the landscape.
+• Characterized by long cold winters and short summers, coniferous trees such as spruce, fir, and pine dominate the landscape.

 • Animals include moose, bears, lynx, and migratory birds such as the common loon.